 With any joint issues it is extremely important to keep your dog at the proper weight, any extra weight WILL cause the condition to worsen over time, causing discomfort in mild cases, and lameness in extreme cases.
 Some issues can be treated with surgery, but these surgeries come at a price.
 Whenever a pet has a physical examination, the following items should be evaluated as part of the exam to help identify any condition early so it can be treated properly throughout the life of the IG.

 Luxating patella is graded by a vet on a scale of 1-4 with 4 being the worst.
 The knee can slip either forward or backward, or in rarer cases can slide sideways too.
-Patella luxations that are graded 1-2 are generally not treated with surgery in Italian Greyhounds, but need checked during physical examinations from a veterinarian.
-Grades 3 or 4 may require surgery.
-Keeping your dog at the proper weight will help prevent a lower grade luxation from turning in to something more serious potentially requiring surgery.
+Patella luxations that are graded 1-2 are generally may not immediately be treated with surgery in Italian Greyhounds, but need checked during annual physical examinations from a veterinarian.
+Grades 3 or 4 will likely require luxating patella surgery.
+Keeping your dog at the proper weight will help prevent a lower grade luxation from turning in to something more serious.

 Hip Dysplasia is a genetically inherited deformation of the bones in the hip, although not as common in the Italian Greyhound breed as in other breeds or large dogs.
 It often becomes more noticeable during the middle or latter years of an Italian Greyhound's life if present.
 It if often associated with pain or discomfort, and depending on the severity may require pain medication or even surgery such as a hip replacement.
 Diagnosis can be made with a combination of a physical examination, along with x-rays to show any deformations.